manuxi/SuluTweaksBundle/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Pull requests can be submitted.

 ---